 1. The contest is open to youth ages 12-24, with complete disregard to geographical location, race, hair, religion, creed, sex, ancestry, disabilities, DNA, or military service.

-3. Primary positions for talent and crew must be within the specified age range.
+3. Primary positions for talent and crew must be within the specified age bracket.
 Supporting roles may be from outside the age brackets but not eligible for award consideration.

 4. Minimal adult help is allowed and encouraged.
 This means adults may advise or demonstrate with the goal of teaching.
 Adults may drive, help secure equipment and locations, or provide the pizza.
 Adults should strive to help kids be better filmmakers, learn new skills, and develop hidden talents.

 5. Movies must be wholesome and compatible with a Biblical Christian worldview.
-Content must also be age-appropriate and family friendly for screening to younger audiences, especially for the Jr. High/MS and High School Division screenings.
+Content must also be age-appropriate and family friendly for screening to younger audiences, especially for the Jr. High/MS Division screenings.

-6. All music copyright, talent, and location releases must be provided upon acceptance.
+6. All music copyright, talent, and location releases must be uploaded with entry.

 7. Running time is limited to a maximum of 11 minutes including credits and titles.